 - 1. The structure shall not be designed or used for human occupancy, but shall be limited to the parking of vehicles or to the storage of tools, materials, and equipment related to the principal use or activity. - 2.
-The ground floor area shall not exceed six hundred (600) square feet.
-No Variance shall be granted for an accessory structure exceeding 600 square feet.
-A signed Non-Conversion Agreement is required as a condition of receiving the Variance.
-The Agreement must be assigned a UPI (uniformed parcel identifier) number and recorded with the County Register and Recorder's Office. - 3.
+The ground floor area shall not exceed one-thousand (1,000) square feet.
+Proposals involving more than six-hundred (600) square feet, but less than or equal to the one-thousand (1,000) square feet of ground floor area shall be considered as a Special Exception by the Zoning Hearing Board. - 3.
 The structure will have low damage potential and be located on the site so as to cause the least obstruction to the flow of floodwaters. - 4.
-All utilities, electrical wiring, etc. shall be at least one and one-half (1-1/2) feet above the base flood elevation. - 5.
+All utilities, electrical wiring, etc. shall be at least one and one-half (1-1/2) feet above the 100-year flood elevation. - 5.
 Permanently affixed electrical equipment, machinery and appliances, such as furnaces, heaters, washers, dryers, etc., are prohibited. - 6.
 Sanitary facilities are prohibited. - 7.
 The structure shall be adequately anchored to prevent flotation or movement and shall be designed to automatically provide for the entry and exit of floodwaters for the purpose of equalizing hydrostatic forces on the walls.
 Designs for meeting these requirements must either be certified by a registered professional engineer or architect, or meet or exceed the following minimum criteria: - (a) Include a minimum of two (2) openings having a net total area of not less than one (1) square inch for every square foot of enclosed space; - (b) the bottom of all openings shall be no higher than one (1) foot above grade; and - (c) openings may be equipped with screens, louvers, etc., or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.